Lie algebra homology with coefficients tensor products of the adjoint representation in relative polynomial degree 2: Introduction

 For any Lie algebra $\g$ (working here over $\rat$) and natural number $r$, one can form the Lie algebra homology $H_* (\g; \g^{\otimes r})$ of $\g$ with coefficients in the $r$th tensor product of the adjoint representation.
 The case $r=0$ corresponds to trivial coefficients $\rat$; the case $r=1$ is homology with coefficients in the adjoint representation.
 Since the action of the symmetric group $\sym_r$ by place permutations on $\g^{\otimes r}$ is by $\g$-module isomorphisms, $H_* (\g; \g^{\otimes r})$ inherits a $\sym_r$-module structure.

 Here we are interested in the case where $\g$ is the free Lie algebra $\lie (V)$ on a finite-dimensional $\rat$-vector space $V$, considered as a functor of $V$.
 This is motivated by the relationship with higher Hochschild homology arising from the author's joint work with Christine Vespa \cite{2018arXiv180207574P}.
 More explicitly, in that paper we established the relationship with the category of {\em outer functors}, namely functors from $\mathbf{gr}$ (the category of finitely-generated free groups) to $\rat$-vector spaces on which inner automorphisms of free groups act trivially.
 In \cite{MR4696223}, using the infinitesimal interpretation of polynomial functors on free groups given in \cite{MR4835394}, this was related to Lie algebra homology with coefficients in tensor products of the adjoint representation.
 This is also related to work of Nir Gadish and Louis Hainaut \cite{MR4799912}, who study the homology of certain configuration spaces and relate this to higher Hochschild homology; their calculations are used by Hainaut in \cite{2023arXiv231116881H} to study homological properties of the category of polynomial outer functors.
+(See Appendix \ref{sect:motivation}, which is independent of the body of the text, for slightly more detail on the above.)